 If dot11RSNAProtectedManagementFramesActivated is false, dot11BeaconProtectionEnabled shall be set to false.

-If OCVC capability is not present in a non-AP STA or if the current AP does not advertise OCVC capability, but beacon protection is enabled, the non-AP STA shall verify that the operating channel information in the first received Beacon frame that has been validated using BIP matches the current operating channel parameters.
-If there is a mismatch, the non-AP STA shall disassociate from the AP.
+For non-MLO, if OCVC capability is not present in a non-AP STA or if the current AP does not advertise OCVC capability, but beacon protection is enabled, the non-AP STA shall verify that the operating channel information in the first received Beacon frame that has been validated using BIP matches the current operating channel parameters.
+If there is a mismatch, the non-AP STA shall disassociate from the AP.(#11055)

+For MLO, if OCVC capability is not present in a non-AP MLD or if all AP(s) affiliated with the current AP MLD do not advertise OCVC capability, but beacon protection is enabled, the non-AP MLD shall verify that the operating channel information for each setup link in the first received Beacon frame that has been validated using BIP matches the current operating channel parameters of each setup link.
+If there is a mismatch, the non-AP MLD shall disassociate from the AP MLD. (#11055)

+NOTE – All APs affiliated with an AP MLD advertise the same RSNE and RSNXE if included with the exception of the AKM Suite List field and the MFPR subfield of the RSN Capabilities field (see 12.6.2 (RSNA selection)). (#11055)

+NOTE – For non-AP MLD, there is only one RSNE and RSNXE inserted into the (Re)Association Request frame initiated by the non-AP MLD (see 12.6.3 (RSNA policy selection in an infrastructure BSS)). (#11055)